 Anyone who follows Dr. Ray Peat. nonetheless would find this unsurprising.
 Studies proclaiming Aspirin’s insulin sensitizing effect seemingly requires HUGE DOSAGES.
 Think at least SIX HUMONGOUS GRAMS upwards.
 If that’s not enough, this study actually uses ten (10) grams.
 The most intensive Aspirin intakes I have ever taken for one (1) day was around 1,5 grams (equivalent to 4x uncoated tablets) split into 3 main dosages pre, mid training then before and within carb meals.
 My daily dosages of aspirin for all Keto/LCIF days however, usually are no more than two tablet total max.
 And almost all is used within the training window, unless if I do have (though very rare) occasional migraines, headaches later, etc.

 Aspirin seems to have a somewhat “sedating” effect on me.
 Difficult to describe.
 There appears to be studies and good discussions proclaiming this same effect.
 But does this replace my beloved ALCAR?
 Absolutely not.
-ALCAR is still deservedly much more special.
-I reserve that only to be best used during the lowest or bleak times, especially during fasting windows.
+I reserve these only to be best used during the lowest or bleak times, especially as a pre or intra workout.